Avanti (car): Avanti (1987–2006)

 Kelly repurchased the company in 1999.
-He moved its operations from Ohio to Georgia and produced redesigned Avanti automobiles in Villa Rica from 2000 to 2005.
+He moved its operations from Ohio and produced redesigned Avanti automobiles in Villa Rica, Georgia from 2000 to 2005.
 From 2004, Ford Mustang chassis and engines were used.
 In October 2005, an Internet report said, "Avanti Motors [had] recently announced a new relationship with Ford Motor Company and was planning a big comeback".

 In early 2006, Kelly moved Avanti production to a new plant in Cancun, Mexico.
 Still, the company floundered after Kelly's arrest on fraud charges in December 2006 over a large Ponzi scheme he was running.
 The last Avanti rolled off the line in Cancun, Mexico in March 2006.
 All the Mustang-based Avantis used V8 engines, with the option of a Ford V6.
 Only one 2006 Avanti was built with a Ford V6 engine.
 The factory and showroom were emptied in 2011 and have been sold.
 Many extremely rare Studebaker and Avanti concepts and racing vehicles on the second floor of the building in Cancun have been moved elsewhere and/or sold.